PivoSteve/consultingbot-tg/README.md

-# listingbot-tg
+# consultingbot-tg
-A Listing telegram bot for personal use of dental clinic
+A consulting telegram bot for personal use of dental clinic